 Household waste and recycling will continue to be collected kerbside.
 Visit our waste and recycling webpages for full details of what goes in your bin.
 If you would like to show your support to our bin crew during this time why not download and colour in this poster and leave it where they can see it.

-Following government direction our leisure centres; Melton Sports Village & Waterfield Leisure Centre will remain closed for the foreseeable future with immediate effect.
+Following government direction our leisure centres; Melton Sports Village & Waterfield Leisure Centre will be closed from Thursday 31 December.
 We will keep you advised of any further updates.

 Melton Country Park

-The cafe is open, offering takeway service only.
-The toilets and play facilities are still closed.
-The park remains open at this time and we ask that you follow the Government's Staying alert and safe (social distancing) and Staying safe outside your home guidlines when using it at all times.
+The cafe is open for takeaway service only.
+The toilets are still closed.
+The park and play facilities remain open at this time, you must follow the Government guidance on local restrcitions when using it at all times.
 Please continue to check this page for any updates.

 Museums and libraries

-Leicestershire County Council have closed their museums and libraries.
-Please see the Leicestershire County Council website for more information.
+Museums and Libraries are run by Leicestershire County Council, please see the Leicestershire County Council website for more information.

-Play areas will re-open from 4 July 2020.
-Social distancing guidelines must be adhered to when using play areas, please read and follow signage that is in place.
+Play areas will remain open.
+Social distancing guidelines must be adhered to when using play areas, please read and follow signage that is in place.~